flipcoder/textbeat/README.md

 You can mute all notes in a track with -

 To control releasing of notes, use dash (-).
-The period (.) is simply a placeholder, so notes continue to be played through them.
 ```

-; hold note 1 until next note (dots aren't notes, just empty placeholders for example)
+; hold note 1 until next note
 1